Complete the steps below to register for the programme.

 1018 XE Amsterdam

-All documents need to be officially certified (i.e., must bear the original stamp or signature of your university or a notary), and sent with the printed version of the completed online application form to the following address:
+All documents need to be officially certified (i.e., must bare the original stamp or signature of your university or a notary), and sent with the printed version of the completed online application form to the address above.

 A student ID card is a personal document which serves as proof of identity for examinations and library privileges.
 You will receive instructions explaining how to request your student ID card.